Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Personal communications

-“Can I still use email apps on my phone?”
+“Can I still use email apps on my phone with secure email?”

 • Apple Mail